khazar08/ml-core/README.md

 9. **Advantage-Weighted Actor-Critic for BipedalWalker-v3**: A reinforcement learning agent trained to learn stable walking and movement in the challenging BipedalWalker environment.

+10. An Actor-Critic using Kronecker-factored Trust Region: An ACKTR agent that scales natural gradient optimization for efficient LunarLander training.